abhijitrmly/word-grammar-fetcher/README.md

 In the project directory, you can run:

+### `yarn install`
 ### `yarn start`

-This command runs the app and display results in console.
+This command install dependencies, runs the app and display results in console.